-Jan Marek Kurtycz, O pokazie algorytmów plastycznych, tex published as a folder for the exhibition Jan Marek Kurtycz.
-Algorytmy plastyczne, Galeria Współczesna, Warsaw, October 1968.
+Jan Marek Kurtycz, O pokazie algorytmów plastycznych, text published as a folder for the exhibition Jan Marek Kurtycz.
+Algorytmy plastyczne, Galeria Współczesna, Warsaw October 1968.

 For example, Tadeusz Kantor Parasole, in: Tadeusz Kantor, Komentarze intymne, 1986–88, manuscript, Cricoteka Archive, Krakow, pp. 35–36.

-Born into a Polish – Jewish family, Kurtycz had lost almost all is relatives during World War II.
+Born into a Polish-Jewish family, Kurtycz had lost almost all his relatives during World War II.